nexpy/nexpy/doc/source/pythongui.rst

        :width: 75%

-    The projection tab also contains a button to open a separate projection panel that can be used instead of the tabbed interface.
-This interface is more convenient when making a systematic exploration of different projections limits and provides pixel accuracy in computing projections.
-    The x and y limits of the plot are displayed as a dashed rectangle.
+    The projection tab also contains a button to open a separate projection panel.
+The panel is more convenient when making a systematic exploration of different projections limits and provides pixel accuracy in computing projections.
+The x and y limits of the plot are displayed as a dashed rectangle, which can be hidden if preferred.

 .. image:: /images/projection-panel.png
    :align: center
    :width: 90%